International Investment Initiative (I3)

 How to apply

 The I3 fund is now closed for submissions.
 The deadline for the I3 fund was noon at Thursday 28 February 2019, and no further applications are being accepted beyond this date.
-The outcomes of this funding scheme are expected in Summer 2019.

 Frequently Asked Questions